pareto-xyz/tutela-app/NOTES.md

 [11.9.21] Important to keep uploading to db vs creating clusters files as separate.
 We also assume that the graph will be small enough to fit into memory.
 Some doubt here.

 ## Computing clusters

+Here is the procedure of steps to compute "deposit address reuse" clusters.
+This involves processing CSVs of > 1 Tb, so care must be taken to not exceed constraints on storage and RAM.

 0. Download raw block and transaction data using `scripts/dl_bucket.py`.
 1. Sort via external merge sort (see `scripts/sort_big_csv.py`).